zumatt/personalWebsite/README.md

 So, I will move to another method.

-## ChatGPT conversations - Part 3: Changing database, trial with Airtable.
+## ChatGPT conversations - Part 3: Changing database, trial with JSON file.
-*coming soon...*
+*Me:*
+  >Can you create a html page that contains projects that takes title, description and image from a JSON file?

+*ChatGPT:*
+  >Yes, I can help you with that.
+Here is an example of an HTML page that uses JavaScript to load project data from a JSON file and display it on the page:

+**Here I copied the code and I creted the third iteration folder**